Keyboard shortcuts

 Introduction to synchronous passing & notation

-Most traditional passing patterns, including 6-club four count, three-count, and pass-pass-self as well as 7-club two-count are synchronous patterns in that both jugglers throw at the same time.
+Most traditional passing patterns, including 6-club four-count, three-count, and pass-pass-self, as well as 7-club two-count, are synchronous patterns in that both passers throw at the same time.
 This is where a lot of people start passing, though we recommend a different first pattern (see learning to pass).

 Many passers explore only a small number of traditional synchronous patterns, usually with many selfs and with most or all passes thrown from the right hand, making it harder only by adding more clubs.
-It is not surprising that many find this boring soon.
-But there is a large number of synchronous patterns to explore, both one-sided (e.g., six-count popcorn) and ambidextrous (e.g., Jim's three-count) patterns, and then there is also the whole world of four-handed siteswaps.
+It is not surprising that many soon find this boring.
+But there are many synchronous patterns to explore, both one-sided (e.g., six-count popcorn) and ambidextrous (e.g., Jim’s three-count), and then there is also the whole world of four-handed siteswaps.

 Notation